airbytehq/airbyte/docs/integrations/sources/mongodb-v2.md

 * Empty collections are excluded from schema discovery.
 * Collections with different data types for the values in the `_id` field among the documents in a collection are not supported.
 All `_id` values within the collection must be the same data type.
 * [MongoDB's change streams](https://www.mongodb.com/docs/manual/changeStreams/) are based on the [Replica Set Oplog](https://www.mongodb.com/docs/manual/core/replica-set-oplog/), which has retention limitations.
 Syncs that run less frequently than the retention period of the oplog may encounter issues with missing data.
+* Atlas DB cluster are only supported in a dedicated M10 tier and above.
+Lower tiers may fail during connection setup.

 ## Configuration Parameters